-The Red Blood Cell Laboratory provides comprehensive services in red cell biology and hemoglobin disorders, and combines the Hemoglobinopathy laboratory at Children’s Hospital & Research Center at Oakland (CHRCO) and the Red Cell Research Laboratory at Children’s Hospital Oakland Research Institute (CHORI).
+The Red Blood Cell Laboratory provides comprehensive services in red cell biology and hemoglobin disorders, and combines the Hemoglobinopathy laboratory at UCSF Benioff Children’s Hospital at Oakland (UCSF-BCHO) and the Red Blood Cell Research Laboratory at University of California San Francisco (UCSF).
 Both laboratories are internationally recognized as a clinical resource for the diagnosis of hemoglobin and red cell disorders.
-These laboratories are an integral part of CHRCO's Comprehensive Thalassemia and Sickle Cell Centers and the Research Center for Sickle Cell Disease and Thalassemia at CHORI.
+These laboratories are an integral part of UCSF-BCHO's Comprehensive Thalassemia and Sickle Cell Centers and the Research Center for Sickle Cell Disease and Thalassemia at UCSF.

 We provide both clinical diagnostics and research laboratory assays.